Take a Tour of Maryland's Lighthouses

 A National Register historic site, this Havre de Grace beacon made of Port Deposit granite has withstood the test of time, and is the oldest lighthouse in Maryland still open for public visits.

 Originally built in 1879, today this lighthouse is located on the grounds of the Chesapeake Bay Maritime Museum in St. Michaels.
 Visitors can climb inside the hands-on exhibits or participate in the museum’s Lighthouse Overnight Program, which allows guests to live the life of a lighthouse keeper.

-The oldest on the Potomac River, climb this 1836 lighthouse for great panoramic views, then walk along the beach or bring your kayak for a day on the water.
+The oldest on the Potomac River, climb this 1836 lighthouse for great panoramic views, see historic boats and other exhibits in the museum, then walk along the beach or bring your kayak to enjoy a day on the water.

 The lighthouse sits atop a 100-foot bluff and offers stunning views of the crown of the Chesapeake Bay.
 Still an active navigation beacon, Turkey Point is in beautiful Elk Neck State Park.

 The last of the classic Chesapeake screwpile lighthouses still in its original location, Thomas Point Shoal Lighthouse is perhaps the most recognizable and beloved landmarks on the bay.
 Accessible only by boat and staffed by volunteer docents, Thomas Point is on the National Register Historic Places.

 Located in the heart of Baltimore’s Inner Harbor, this lighthouse is part of Historic Ships in Baltimore.
 Fascinating exhibits provide a great window into history.